-The Company had active grants in the amount of \$1,546,730, of which \$1,310,021 remained available in accounts held by the U.S. Treasury as of September 30, 2020.
+The Company had working capital of \$10,060,817 at December 31, 2020 and active grants in the amount of \$1,546,730, of which \$772,420 remained available in accounts held by the U.S. Treasury as of February 28, 2021.
+The Company intends to raise additional working capital in order to carry on its operations and current clinical trials through the date that is 12 months from the filing of this Report.
 However, as certain elements of the Company's operating plan are outside of the Company's control, including the receipt of anticipated future grants and funding from a future capital raise, they cannot be considered probable.
-If the Company does not receive additional working capital from future anticipated grants and future anticipated capital raises, its operating plan will be limited in scope to operating at current levels which includes basic research and development but excludes planned future clinical trials.
+If the Company does not receive additional working capital from future anticipated grants and future anticipated capital raises, its operating plan will be limited in scope to operating at its pre-IPO levels which were limited to basic research and development but excluded current and planned future clinical trials.

-These conditions raise substantial doubt regarding our ability to continue as a going concern for a period of one year after the date the financial statements included in this prospectus are issued.
-Our management's plans to alleviate the conditions that raise substantial doubt include delaying certain research projects and capital expenditures and eliminating certain future operating expenses in order to fund operations at reduced levels for us to continue as a going concern for a period of 12 months from the date the financial statements are issued.
+These conditions raise substantial doubt regarding our ability to continue as a going concern for a period of one year after the date the financial statements included in this Report are issued.
+Our management's plans to alleviate the conditions that raise substantial doubt includesuspending or delaying certain research projects and capital expenditures and eliminating certain future operating expenses in order to fund operations at reduced levels for us to continue as a going concern for a period of 12 months from the date the financial statements are issued.